lancehilliard/BusyLight/README.md

 ### Notes
 * [1] Pull requests which add UWP app support are invited.
 * [2] Are you joining your calls via your Android phone?
 Maybe [Tasker](https://github.com/lancehilliard/BusyLight/wiki/Tasker) can help!
+* [3] Microphone mute/unmute is not tracked.
+While the microphone is accessed at all, illumination occurs.